valencik/mastersAPSC/documents/thesis/thesis.md

 ### Secondary Clustering
 %- Want data with more dimensionality
-An author that published 20 papers in 1995 and 5 papers in 1996, their resulting `numYears` value for that range would be 2.
+An author that published 20 entries in 1995 and 5 entries in 1996, their resulting `numYears` value for that range would be 2.
 This has the effect of ignoring how prolific a given author may have been in a certain time.
-We want the author who published 20 papers in 1995 to be measured differently than an author who published once in both 1995 and 1996.
+We want the author who published 20 entries in 1995 to be measured differently than an author who published once in both 1995 and 1996.

 Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time is used.
-How many papers did a given author published in the beginning of their career?
+How many entries did a given author published in the beginning of their career?
-How many papers did the publish at the end of their career, or most recently?
+How many entries did the publish at the end of their career, or most recently?
 We take three measurements for each author regarding their publication history: the percentage of their total publications in the first, second, and final third of their career.